 Problems Associated with Double buffering

-All the pictures in the original back buffer (that is, the next picture).
+All the pictures are in the original back buffer (the next picture).
 As a result, a picture on the display becomes a combination of two frames before and after, which is why the picture is torn.

-This kind of problem is especially noticeable in the case of a high framerate, because the higher the frame rate, the more frequently the front and back buffers are exchanged.
+This problem is especially noticeable in the case of a high framerate because the higher the frame rate, the more frequently the front and back buffers are exchanged.
 This tearing feeling is naturally very annoying, especially when playing games.
-So is there any solution?
+So, is there any solution?

-Tips to use V-SYNC Appropriately in order to Fix Image Tearing in Video Games
+Tips to Fix Image Tearing in V-SYNC-Enabled Video Games

 The possibility of exchanging buffers during data transmission naturally solves the problem of screen tearing.